The Best Man Cave Bar Ideas

 A Cosy Corner Bar

-If you’re pressed for space in your man cave, a cosy corner bar could be just right for you.
-Functionality will be more important to you than style when it comes to furniture.
+If you’re limited with space in your man cave, a cosy corner bar could be just right for you.
+The functionality will be more important to you than style when it comes to furniture.
 Your bar stools and their accompanying table should be adjustable and lowered if you want to set up a poker game.
-A space-saving mini fridge will be ideal for keeping your beers chilled without getting in the way of activities, while bottles can be stacked out of the way on high shelves.
+A space-saving mini fridge will be ideal for keeping your beers chilled without getting in the way of activities.
+At the same time, bottles can be stacked out of the way on high shelves.
 A mirror on your back wall can open up what seems like a crowded area.

 A Musician’s Escape

 Who doesn’t love music?
 Live gigs and beer are a match made in heaven.
 You can bring some of that magic home with a musical man cave!
 Of course, you don’t always need to hire a band to enjoy your favourite songs with friends.
-All you’ll need is a quality sound system installed in your bar, and a neon LED sign to replicate the feel of nightlife.
+All you’ll need is a quality sound system installed in your bar and neon LED sign to replicate the feel of nightlife.
 Hang back-lit guitars and framed sheet music on your walls for some quick and easy decor.
+Transform your basement bar into your very own speakeasy.

 Remember Your Space